HomeRoutesCounty MapsGuidesOld Maps & GuidesLinksAbout UsContact Us

 Here is a scenic alternative route on roads (including several rustic roads):

-• Continue on Spring Valley (Rustic road No. 11) (Closed during construction.
-Pick up Sheriden Springs Rd at Lyons.)
+• Continue on Spring Valley (Rustic road No. 11)

 • SW on Sheriden Springs Rd (Rustic road No. 12)